Using MBTI To Shape User Persona's Personality

 You are interviewing some people for building your User Personas or perhaps to explore how they will react to different product solutions.
-Then you realize you need to know some personality traits in order to understand why they react the way they do.
+Then you realize you need to know some personality traits to understand why they react the way they do.

-But how to identify personality traits in a quick feasible and credible manner instead of just based on observation?
+But how to identify personality traits in a quick feasible, and credible manner instead of just based on observation?

 I make myself the same question some time ago, and here is how I solve it using MBTI.

 Perhaps you have seen on my layout for User Personas, an area dedicated to “Personality.”
 Personality is a conflictive element that seems to exist in many research models and discussions about such a complex subject.
 But my purpose was not to achieve a deep understanding of personality but found some elements that would allow me to outline some personality traits for quick user modeling.
 I didn’t feel comfortable using just my observation skills and choosing features that seem most likely to that person.

 My goal was to find a suitable solution for daily practice, taking into account available resources and the necessary velocity required by agile methodology.
 That’s why I decide to use a well know personality modeling: the Myers-Briggs Type Indicator (MBTI), to quick draft personality.

 The original MBTI questionnaire count with 93 forced-choice questions making their use unlikely in user testing.
 Besides applying the MBTI method, there is a rigorous and extensive methodology, but for my purpose of creating a basic “personality modeling,” I realized that I had to sacrifice thoroughness to gain in speed and efficiency.
 That’s why I decide to apply a significantly simplified questionnaire to identify the MBTI type, which gives me a quick idea of the silent personality traits for that persona-type.

 This way, if I roughly identify the personality-type, I can resort to much information about those types of people, and the result will be, in general, much more consistent than relying solely on my intuition.